 - 4.26 The site of the proposed solar farm is an arable field on a gently sloping field facing east, surrounded by mature tree lines and hedges on the upper slopes of the valley of the River Chew.
-The landscape surrounding the site is characterised by irregularly shaped fields bounded by mature hedgerows, woodland and steeply sloping valleys with flatter landforms above. - 4.27 The site is within the Bristol & Bath Green Belt and the Forest of Avon Community Forest, the Bristol, Avon Valleys and Ridges National Character Area (NCA 118) and the Chew Valley Landscape Character Area. - 4.28 The site is in the 'southern green belt', which is of most importance for preserving the identity and character of towns, villages and hamlets1 (point 2 above). - 4.29 A preliminary landscape and visual impact assessment was prepared for the project.
-The project was assessed from three key viewpoints based upon a map of a Zone of Theoretical Visibility: - Viewpoint 1: from the public footpath through the site, looking west towards the site of the solar farm - Viewpoint 2: from a public footpath on elevated ground approximately 200m west of the site - Viewpoint 3: from a public footpath approximately 700m to the east, looking west towards the site of the solar farm.
+The landscape surrounding the site is characterised by irregularly shaped fields bounded by mature hedgerows, woodland and steeply sloping valleys with flatter landforms above. - 4.27 The site is within the Bristol & Bath Green Belt and the Forest of Avon Community Forest, the Bristol, Avon Valleys and Ridges National Character Area (NCA 118) and the Chew Valley Landscape Character Area. - 4.28 The site is in the 'southern green belt', which is of most importance for preserving the identity and character of towns, villages and hamlets (point 2 above). - 4.29 A Landscape and Visual Impact Assessment has been submitted with the application, which includes 22 viewpoints within a Zone of Theoretical Visibility (Figure 6).

-1 Bath and North East Somerset Green Belt Review, Stage 1 Report.
+Bath and North East Somerset Green Belt Review, Stage 1 Report.
 Arup, 2013.
+On Behalf of: BWCE